 3. While the bacon is cooking, dice the onion (and bell pepper, if using).

-4. Once the bacon is cooked, drain most of the grease, leaving about 1 - 2 tbsp. in the pan (leaving some grease in the pan is optional but I recommend it!).
+4. Once the bacon is cooked, drain most of the grease, leaving about 1 - 2 tablespoon in the pan (leaving some grease in the pan is optional but I recommend it!).
 Return the pan to the heat and add the chopped vegetables, plus the salt, pepper, and spices.
 Cook, stirring frequently, for 3 minutes or until the onion begins to soften.

 5. Add the tomato paste and continue to cook for another minute, stirring the paste around so it is evenly incorporated with the other ingredients and no lumps of tomato paste remain.